Everything you need to know about gender pronouns at work

 "What can I do to help?"

-Lily Zheng, a diversity, equity and inclusion consultant and author of "Gender Ambiguity in the Workplace: Transgender and Gender-Diverse Discrimination," advises employers to start building a transgender-inclusive workplace now rather than waiting until a situation arises
+Lily Zheng, a diversity, equity and inclusion consultant and author of "Gender Ambiguity in the Workplace: Transgender and Gender-Diverse Discrimination," has advice on how employers can start building a transgender-inclusive workplace.

 "First, talk candidly and casually about trans issues to demonstrate you have mastery of them.
 If the topic comes up in conversation, casually show you know how to use they/them pronouns," they said.
 "Many workplaces don't do these things until they know there is a trans person inside the workplace, which I think is backward."